Fraud Tools

 In short, the fraud model helps Loop evaluate new returns as they come in, and it lets merchants know when a return resembles past fraud or abuse.

-The model looks at the following feature categories to determine whether or not a return appears fraudulent:
+The model looks at a variety of feature categories to determine whether or not a return appears fraudulent, including:

 Setup

 Setting up the fraud model requires no work from the merchant; the model will automatically evaluate all new returns.
-However, if a merchant wants the model to take action on high-risk returns, they may set up conditions and actions using the Workflows feature to monitor for fraud.
+However, if a merchant wants the model to take action on high-risk returns, they may set up a workflow to do so.

 Features